sertansenturk/symbtrdataextractor/README.md

 - Query relevant metadata from MusicBrainz, if the [MBID](https://musicbrainz.org/doc/MusicBrainz_Identifier) is supplied.
 - Read the metadata stored in the header of the mu2 file.

+If you are using this code for academic purposes please cite the software as:

+> Sertan Senturk.
+(2016). symbtrdataextractor: symbtrdataextractor v2.0.0-alpha.2.
+Zenodo.
+10.5281/zenodo.48367

 Usage
 ----------
 Extracting (meta)data from the txt-score: